Moon Lau: Published works

 Lau had been influenced by her grandfather, who was an author, into reading and writing books since she was young.
 One of her lifetime goals was to release her own book before the age of 30.
 After stepping into the entertainment industry, Lau focused on acting, but she never forgot about her childhood dream of becoming an author.

 Smiling My Way Through (2018)

 In April 2018, Lau went to America with her makeup artist and photographer to take photos for her book.
 She wrote a book on her own life experiences as well as her journey to becoming an actress.
-On 7 July 2018, Lau officially announced on Instagram that she would be releasing her own multimedia book called Smiling My Way Through (我的微笑之道).
-Her book was released on 18 July 2018, featuring at the Hong Kong Book Fair 2018.
-There was a book signing there as well.
-Since it was a self-funded book, only 3000 copies were printed, where part of it was sold online to international readers.
+On 7 July 2018, Lau officially announced on Instagram that she would be releasing her own multimedia book called 'Smiling My Way Through (我的微笑之道)' on 18 July 2018, and it would be featuring at the Hong Kong Book Fair that year.
+Since it was a self-funded book, only 3000 copies were printed, where part of it was sold online to international fans.
 With positive feedback on her first book, Lau expressed she would consider writing a second book in 2019.